 Central Laos Heritage Sites

-Vientiane Capital: The tree-lined Lang Xang Boulevard hosts loads of Heritage Sites.
+Vientiane Capital: The tree-lined Lane Xang Boulevard hosts loads of Heritage Sites.
 At one end, you’ll find the Presidential Palace designed in French colonial architecture.
 At the other end, inspect Vientiane’s best known landmark, Patuxay Monument.
-Lang Xang’s tree-lined avenue presents French colonial architecture, with the Presidential Palace standing at is head and Rue Setthathirath passing its front gate.
+Lane Xang’s tree-lined avenue presents French colonial architecture, with the Presidential Palace standing at is head and Rue Setthathirath passing its front gate.
 Though...Read more.

 Khammouane: Once a colonial Mekong River landing, Old Thakaek has transformed its 100-year-old French structures into guesthouses and restaurants, which huddle around the Night Market.
 South of town, a massive statue of 8th century King Sikhot stands at the entrance to the ancient Sikhottabong Stupa.
 You’ll find a 75-metre-long stretch of the 9th-century Kampaeng Yak (Giant Wall), with its carefully carved, 5x1...Read more.

 Savannakhet: Tackle Savannakhet’s heritage sites on its five circuits.
 Start with a town heritage tour that takes in French colonial structures, including Chaleun Theatre’s Art Deco façade, Saint Theresa Catholic Church, the Deer House, and the residence of the first Lao Prime Minister Kaysone Phomvihane.
 Near That Ing Hang, you’ll find the ruins of the ancient Phonsim settlement and the town wall atop a hill.
 Step into...Read more.

 Southern Laos Heritage Sites